lukealan018/lukealan018/README.md

 - 👋 Hi, I’m @lukealan018
-- 👀 I’m interested in sports, gaming, movies, cars and just having a good time.
+- 👀 I’m interested in sports, gaming, movies, cars, 5G and mostly just enjoying life and having a good time.
-- 🌱 I’m currently learning BLockchain and coding.
+- 🌱 I’m currently learning Blockchain and coding.
-- 💞️ I’m looking to collaborate on creating ethereum blockchain games
+- 💞️ I’m looking to collaborate on creating ethereum blockchain
 - 📫 How to reach me lukealan018@gmail.com

 <!---